ysl4567/AlgorithmicTrading/README.txt

 datapane

-Type commands below to install necessary software (one by one) pip install numpy pip install pandas pip install matplotlib
+Type commands below in python to install necessary software (one by one) pip install numpy pip install pandas pip install matplotlib